Here is the list of plants bad for bees and their bee friendly replacements:

 Pleasantly aromatic and attractive as they are, bees are often poisoned by the vines and flowers of the yellow jessamine and its toxins are said to be as severe as hemlock.

-Alternative: Plant Black-eyed Susans in tubs and along fences for a pretty, easy-to-grow substitute.
+Good for bees alternative: Plant Black-eyed Susans in tubs and along fences for a pretty, easy-to-grow substitute.

 6. Mountain Laurel